K0rgana/web-advcd/README.md

        npm install redux react-redux @reduxjs/toolkit
     ```
 1. Go to the file `/src/index.js`.
 Import `configureStore` from `@reduxjs/toolkit` and
     `Provider` from `react-redux`.
 Then create create a const `store` that will contain a root reducer.
 You also have to wrap the componet `App` with the `Provider.
-Like this
+Like this:

     ```js